University of Dayton Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UDayton, approximately 57% of students took out student loans averaging $12,057 a year.
-That adds up to $48,228 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UDayton, approximately 55% of students took out student loans averaging $12,217 a year.
+That adds up to $48,868 over four years for those students.

 University of Dayton Undergraduate Student Diversity